Positive Behaviour Support

 We believe in being non aversive.
 Without exception.

-We will respond to challenging behaviour sensitively using low arousal approaches, but we will always place the emphasis on being proactive rather than reactive, and use positive motivation to elicit positive behaviours.
+We will respond to behaviour sensitively using low arousal approaches, but we will always place the emphasis on being proactive rather than reactive, and use positive motivation to elicit positive behaviours.

 What is PBS?

 Sometimes anxiety, frustration, wants and needs manifest as “behaviours of concern”.

 This can be very stressful for the individual, staff and families and can have a real impact on people’s safety, emotional wellbeing and community presence.